 So when is the best time to go to Alaska?
 This depends entirely on what theme you want your vacation to have, who you’re traveling with, as well as what experiences you hope to have while in Alaska.

 The following sections offer more information on what you can expect month by month during a visit to Alaska.

 The average spring temperature in Alaska is around 24 degrees Fahrenheit, though this varies depending on the specific region that you visit.
-Most days will be cold but clear with occasional rain showers and an occasional sprinkling of snow mixed in.
+Most days will be cold but clear with occasional rain showers and a sprinkling of snow.

 - March: March is a bit of a transitional month in Alaska with very chilly weather and frozen grounds.
-Though late in the season, you may still be able to see the Northern lights and enjoy other winter activities such as dog sledding.
+Though late in the season, you may still be able to see the Northern lights and enjoy other winter activities such as cross country skiing.

 - April: Due to the warming of the temperature, ice and snow begin to melt during this month, resulting in a soggy landscape — make sure to pack boots if you visit in April!
 Most days you will experience clear weather that is perfect for hiking or wildlife viewing.

 - May: Tourism season is just around the corner, so take advantage of the fast-warming weather to hit some of the biggest tourism spots such as Denali National Park, Kenai Fjords National Park and the Inside Passage.
 In just a couple of short weeks, all of these peaceful spots will be overrun with tourists so take full advantage of nature and solitude while you can.